intelligenceforgood/planning/roadmap.md

 - [ ] **Handover**: Final documentation and runbooks.

 ## Immediate Next Steps
-1. Publish the dev backfill + Vertex quota findings across architecture/runbook docs, including the retry drain procedure and verification script expectations.
+1. Finalize Milestone 3 scope and begin design spikes for hybrid search so SQL + Vertex retrieval paths can be composed inside the Review API.
-2. Decide whether to throttle ingestion batches or request a higher Vertex "document batch requests/min" quota before running larger corpora.
+2. Update the analyst UI requirements for structured filters and plan the backend contracts needed to support them.
-3. Transition focus to Milestone 3 planning now that dual extraction is validated, ensuring hybrid search requirements reference the new SQL + Vertex stores.
+3. Decide whether to throttle ingestion batches or request a higher Vertex "document batch requests/min" quota before running larger corpora.